Which Beam Angle?

 One of the best examples of using a wider beam such as 60 degrees would be in a lounge area.
 Lounges don't need to be as bright as other rooms and are usually illuminated to around 150 lux as you are only performing basic tasks like watching the TV or reading.
 In comparison a kitchen should be around 300 lux as you need to see what you are doing more clearly.
 By using a wider beam you can space out your downlights further apart, rather than having the 1 metre apart you can go to 1.2 or 1.5 metre distances.

 A good example of using a more narrow beam angle of 25 degrees would be in a room with high ceilings.
-Anything over 2.4 metres is classed a high
+Anything over 2.4 metres is classed a high.
+A narrow beam angle could be used in outdoor downlights as they're position very high up, its the ideal application for them.

-If you're looking for an integrated LED downlight with a choice of beam angles the Aurora M10 is worth looking at.
-It's got a 40 degree beam as standard but the new replaceable beam angle attachment is available in 24 or 60 degrees.
-This attachment can be used to replace the 40 degree and gives designers and consumers more options.
+If you're looking for an integrated LED downlight with a choice of beam angles the Halers H2 Pro550 from Collingwood Lighting is worth considering.
+It's available in 38 or 70 degrees.
 You could even have a mixture of beam angles in the same room!
-Why not install 40 degrees in the centre of the room and a border of 24 degree beams all around the edges?
+Why not install wider 70 degrees in the centre of the room and a border of 38 degrees around the edges?